Yanira Collado: Work

-Yanira Collado's multidisciplinary work expands on site specific installation, painting, drawing, sculpture, photography, and sound components to comment on collective and shared stories related to cultural preservation.
+Collado's multidisciplinary work expands on site specific installation, painting, drawing, sculpture, photography, and sound components to comment on collective and shared stories related to cultural preservation.
 Collado's work is inserted within a contemporary art historical discourse touching on post-Minimalist and Art Povera movements.
 Her work also focuses on African quilt-making cultural traditions and female labor.
 "I am interested in concepts that allude to the restoration of things once muted due to the paradoxes in time.
 These perceptions are summoned through materials with inherent geographic histories, processes, and economies that imply varying degrees of personalized and public memory.
 My work attempts to assemble a visual language that reconciles the process in which the history of this information is recorded, stored, and retrieved."Collado was a guest artist lecturer at Florida International University in 2019.

 In 2023, she was the Artist-in-Residence at the Mississippi Museum of Art's Center for Art & Public Exchange (CAPE).
 The exhibition Zafa/ A Spellworking of Temporal Geometry was showcased at the Moss Arts Center at Virginia Polytechnic Institute and State University., in which she collaborated with students from the architecture department to create and install the works on view.

 Exhibitions (selection)

-Yanira Collado created a site specific installation in the Miami arts space, Dimensions Variable, in 2020.
+Collado created a site specific installation in the Miami arts space, Dimensions Variable, in 2020.
 She participated with two artworks in the El Museo del Barrio, New York, art triennial Estamos Bien in 2021.

 She presented the installation Areito: Allusions of Sacred Geometry and Diaspora in 2022 at the Noyes Cultural Arts Center in Evaston, Illinois.
 The exhibition referenced the island of Quisqueya and Taíno culture.
 She presented Alchemic Chants / Reliquías Fragmentadas at Emerson Dorsch gallery in the Little Haiti neighborhood of Miami.

-In 2023, Yanira Collado's work was presented at the University of Massachusetts Amherst.
-Co-curated by professor and artist Juana Valdes, the group show title As We Move Forward, paid homage to the legacy of educator Augusta Savage and included South Florida talent, including filmmaker Monica Sorelle.
+In 2023, Collado's work was presented at the University of Massachusetts Amherst.
+Co-curated by professor and artist Juana Valdes, the group show 'stitle, As We Move Forward, paid homage to the legacy of educator Augusta Savage and included South Florida talent, including filmmaker Monica Sorelle.

 Her public art project at the Museum of Contemporary Art North Miami in 2024, connected the stories of the Gullah people and Yoruba spiritual beliefs to drawn on diasporic cultures in the United States and the Caribbean.